reinhart1010/nix/en/common/go-test.md

 - Test the package in the current directory and run all benchmarks for 50 seconds:

 `go test -v -bench . -benchtime `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">50s</span>

+- Test the package with coverage analysis:

+`go test -cover`